Efficient Monte Carlo for high excursions of Gaussian random fields

-it follows easily that a FPRAS can be obtained by constructing the natural estimator for $E[\left.
-X\right\vert B_{b}]$; i.e.\ the ratio of the corresponding averaged importance sampling estimators suggested by the ratio in the left of (\ref{eq2}).
+it follows easily that a FPRAS can be obtained by constructing the natural estimator for $E[ X\vert B_{b}]$; that is, the ratio of the corresponding averaged importance sampling estimators suggested by the ratio in the left of~(\ref{eq2}).
 Of course, when $X$ is difficult to simulate exactly, one must assume the bias $E[X;B_{b}]$ can be reduced in polynomial time.
-The estimator is naturally biased but the discussion on FPRAS on biased estimators given in Section \ref{SecSet} can be directly applied.
+The estimator is naturally biased, but the discussion on FPRAS on biased estimators given in Section~\ref{SecSet} can be directly applied.

-In the context of Gaussian random fields, we have that $B_{b}=\{f^{\ast}>b\}$ and one is very often interested in random variables $X$ of the form $X=\Gamma \left( f\right) $, where $\Gamma\: C\left( T\right) \to \real $ and $C(T) $ denotes the space of continuous functions on $T$.
-Endowing $C(T) $ with the uniform topology, consider functions $\Gamma $ that are non-negative and bounded by a positive constant.
-An archetypical example is given by the volume of (conditioned) high level excursion sets with $\beta= m(T)$ is known to satisfy \eqref{cond11}.
-However, there are many other examples of $\mathcal{X}\left( \beta,q\right) $ with $\beta=m( T) $ which satisfy \eqref{cond11} for a suitable $q$, depending on the regularity properties of the field.
-In fact, if the mean and covariance properties of $f $ are H\"{o}lder continuous, then, using similar techniques as those given in the arguements of Section \ref{SecHolder}, it is not difficult to see that $q$ can be estimated.
+In the context of Gaussian random fields, we have that $B_{b}=\{f^{\ast }>b\}$, and one is very often interested in random variables $X$ of the form $X=\Gamma ( f) $, where $\Gamma\dvtx C( T) \to\real $, and $C(T) $ denotes the space of continuous functions on~$T$.
+Endowing $C(T) $ with the uniform topology, consider functions $\Gamma$ that are nonnegative and bounded by a positive constant.
+An archetypical example is given by the volume of (conditioned) high-level excursion sets with $\beta= m(T)$ is known to satisfy~(\ref{cond11}).
+However, there are many other examples of $\mathcal{X}( \beta,q) $ with $\beta=m( T) $ which satisfy~(\ref{cond11}) for a suitable $q$, depending on the regularity properties of the field.
+In fact, if the mean and covariance properties of $f $ are H\"{o}lder continuous, then, using similar techniques as those given in the arguments of Section~\ref{SecHolder}, it is not difficult to see that $q$ can be estimated.